dabbu-knowledge-platform/files-api-server/README.md

 ![](./media/DabbuCLI.gif)

+<sub>Dabbu CLI retrieving files from Google Drive [Note: this GIF is outdated]</sub>

 What you just saw there was Dabbu CLI in action - a simple program in javascript that leverages the Dabbu API to bring your files and folders at your fingertips from all over the web.

 **This repo contains the server application that handles API calls from clients.
 The source for the CLI app demoed in the GIF above can be found [here](https://github.com/dabbu-knowledge-platform/cli).**

 ## Getting started

-The installation can be done manually on Linux, MacOS, Android (Requires Termux) and Windows.
+The installation can be done manually on Linux, Alpine Linux, MacOS, Android (Requires Termux) and Windows (Currently only 64-bit architectures are supported).

 Follow the instructions [here](https://dabbu-knowledge-platform.github.io/impls/server) to install it on your computer.